 We give our employees room to grow as well.
 There are opportunities to work shadow other areas of the business, get involved in events, and gain additional skills.

-Most of our roles are open to women only under the Equality Act 2010 pursuant to Schedule 9, Part 1, which includes applicants with lived experience of being a woman.
+Due to the nature of the work, this post is open to women only under the Equality Act 2010 pursuant to Schedule 9, Part 1.

-We value diversity and are committed to promoting equality.
-We encourage applications from women from all backgrounds and communities – applicants from Black, Asian or other ethnic minority backgrounds and people with a disability who meet the essential job criteria will be guaranteed an interview.
+We value diversity and are committed to ensuring that our organisation is an inclusive place to work.
+We encourage applications from women from all backgrounds and communities - applicants from Black, Asian or other ethnic minority backgrounds and people with a disability who meet the essential job criteria will be guaranteed an interview.

 Our benefits